shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 The catch is - it's a lot of work.
 Lot more than it usually takes to do research.

+\*I believe the information that follows applies to most countries with an education similar to India - very few top univerisities where world-class research happens, and a long tail of engineering colleges which focus on teaching and not research.

 **The summary of it is --** earnestly understand your undergrad course material.
 During undergrad, or right after, work as an RA in a relevant lab in India to gain concrete skills and experience in research -- this could be through a summer research program (see the [Resources](#resources) section for links), or by you reaching out to labs you think are interesting.
 Doing this will require you to first learn concrete skills and technologies.